How to hide your IP address?

-The most discrete way to vanish from your ISP’s, government’s, advertisers’, or hackers’ sights is using a VPN or Virtual Private Network.
+The most discrete way to vanish from your Internet Service Provider's or (ISP's), government's, advertisers', or hackers' sights is using a VPN or Virtual Private Network.
 Using this method, you can connect through an external server.
-Doing so will make it seem like the VPN server’s IP address is your own.
+Doing so will make it seem like the VPN server's IP address is your own.

 Not only do VPNs hide your IP address, but they also encrypt your connection, so even your ISP cannot tell what you are up to.
 The only thing they can see is that you're using a VPN.

 VPNs secure your entire connection, including your torrent client, so you can download all your LinuxISOs without worrying about receiving a letter about copyright infringement.
 Some providers even have special P2P or streaming servers set up to allow higher speeds.